 My grandfather would have loved the World Wide Web.
 It has been widely documented that John Heartfield’s goal was to have his art reproduced and distributed in as many popular mediums as possible.

-In 2009, I began to design and program the original John Heartfield, Dada Photomonteur: Official Internet Archive
+In 2008, I began designing and programming the original John Heartfield, Dada Photomonteur: Official Internet Archive

 .
 It was a labor of love.
 My wife, Michelle, and I provided all the funding.
 I had to use all the skills I had acquired during my long career as a professor, programmer, designer, and consultant in digital media.